Graham Norton to host first Irish original Prime Video series

 LOL: Last One Laughing Ireland is adapted from Documental, a successful Amazon series in Japan, which sees creator and presenter Hitoshi Matsumoto lead 10 comedians betting their own money in an anything goes “battle of laughter behind closed doors”.

-The local versions feature a range of celebrity hosts, including comedian and film star Rebel Wilson for the Australian edition.
+The local versions feature a range of celebrity hosts, including comedian and film star Rebel Wilson in the Australian edition.

 Prime Video recently confirmed LOL: Last One Laughing South Africa as the streaming service’s first South African original, which is set to be hosted by comedian Trevor Noah.